 But what was also really hard for me was to recognise that before I fell I wasn’t in a great state of mind.
 I was overwhelmed by the tasks ahead.
-I was rushing around.
-I wanted to do it all.
-I wanted to achieve it all on that day, on that morning, in fact.
-I wanted to get through my to-do list.
+And I was rushing around.
+I wanted to do it all – achieve it all on that day, on that morning, in fact.
+Get through my to-do list.
 I wanted everything to be ready and perfect for the boys – for all of us.

 But everything changed.

 Temporarily (thankfully), but in one very quick second, everything changed.
 Because of that decision that I made in a split second, to take that suitcase down the stairs.

 The Middle Guy has been telling me since: “Mamma, why did you take the suitcase downstairs?
 Papa’ could have done it”.